gcappellini/gcappellini.github.io/cv/rendercv_output/Guglielmo_Cappellini_CV.typ

 #one-col-entry(
-  content: [#strong[Programming & Scientific Computing:] Expert in Python for scientific computing and AI \(PyTorch, NumPy, SciPy\), specifically with PINNs, GNN, and LSTM; proficient in MATLAB for numerical methods; experienced with relational databases, SQL, and secure data environments; working knowledge of C++; version control with Git\/GitHub; familiar with reinforcement learning, containerization \(Docker\), and high-performance computing environments; good understanding of Web, app development, and DevOps]
+  content: [#strong[Programming & Scientific Computing:] Expert in Python for scientific computing and AI \(PyTorch, NumPy, SciPy\), specifically with PINNs, GNN, and LSTM; proficient in MATLAB for numerical methods; working knowledge of C++; version control with Git\/GitHub; familiar with reinforcement learning, containerization \(Docker\), and high-performance computing environments; good understanding of Web, app development, and DevOps]
 )
 #v(design-entries-vertical-space-between-entries)
 #one-col-entry(